tgraham-antenna/paperFramework/README.md

-# 'MUK_docbook' add-on Oxygen framework
+# 'DA_docbook' add-on Oxygen framework

-**MUK_docbook** is an add-on Oxygen framework for use by prospective speakers and paper writers for the Markup UK conference.
-It provides the **Markup UK Paper [Extension of DocBook 5]** Document Type Association for editing, validating, and formatting Markup UK Papers.
+**DA_docbook** is an add-on Oxygen framework for use by prospective speakers and paper writers for the Declarative Amsterdam conference.
+It provides the **Declarative Amsterdam Paper [Extension of DocBook 5]** Document Type Association for editing, validating, and formatting Declarative Amsterdam Papers.
 The provided transformation scenarios use the same DocBook XSLT Stylesheets customisation and XSL-FO formatter as are used in the final proceedings.

 ![](framework.jpg)